The best UK credit cards for airport lounge access in 2021

 The card comes with a premium LoungeKey membership, which is similar to the Priority Pass programme, with complimentary membership to more than 750 airport lounges worldwide.
 It also comes with iPass, which grants cardholders access to millions of Wi-Fi networks in more than 120 countries.

-This is one of our favourite cards if you are new to the points and miles game.
+This is our favourite points-earning card if you are new to the points and miles hobby.

 Even if you don’t have elite status with any airline, this card comes with two airport lounge visit passes each year.
-The visits must be made in the Lounge Club network, which boasts more than 700 lounges worldwide.
+The visits must be made in the Priority Pass network, which boasts more than 1,300 lounges worldwide.
 Member lounges include the No1 Lounges at London Gatwick (LGW) and Plaza Premium lounges at Heathrow Airport (LHR), among others.